 - Art.
 6(3) - I. Screening: question "Is there a likelihood of significant effect on a site"?
-If yes, then \rightarrow - II.
+If yes, then $\rightarrow$ - II.
 Main assessment: question "Is the significant effect on site integrity of particular sites likely"?
 If yes, plan/project must be stopped. - Art.
 6(4) (when plans/projects stopped due to significant impacts) - III.
 Assessment of alternative solutions: if they exist, plan/project must not be implemented; if not: - IV.
 Test of Imperative Reasons of Overriding Public Interests (IROPI) test and compensatory measures.

-This workshop deals with stage I only; the remaining stages will be the topic of the subsequent workshop, planned to be delivered in 2015.
+This workshop deals with stage I only; the remaining ones will be the topic of the subsequent workshop in 2015.